Turkey profile - Media

 Some of the most repressive sanctions have been lifted as part of reforms intended to pave the way for EU entry.
 But it remains a crime to insult the Turkish nation.

 In 2012, the US-based Committee to Protect Journalists (CPJ) noted that Turkey had more journalists in prison than any other country.
-CPJ said that dozens of Kurdish reporters were being held on on terrorism-related charges, while other detained journalists were accused of plotting against the Islamist-leaning government.
+CPJ said that dozens of Kurdish reporters were being held on terrorism-related charges, while other detained journalists were accused of plotting against the Islamist-leaning government.

-Media watchdog Reporters Without Borders has accused the official media regulator of "censoring at will those media it doesn't like".
+Media watchdog Reporters Without Borders (RSF) has accused the official media regulator of "censoring at will those media it doesn't like".
 Turkey was ranked 149th out of 180 countries in RSF's World Press Freedom Index for 2015.

 TRT has introduced broadcasts in Kurdish, banned for many years, under reforms intended to meet EU criteria on minorities.
 Its Kurdish channel was known as TRT 6 from 2009 to 2015, when its name was changed to TRT Kurdi.
 Some overseas-based Kurdish TVs broadcast via satellite.

 Istanbul is the media capital, hosting the main press outlets.
 The city is home to some 40 major dailies with nationwide reach and 30 provincial publications.

-Around 36.4 million Turks were online by late 2015 (Internetworldstats) - a figure that represents almost 60% of the population.
+Around 46 million Turks were online by late 2015 (Internetworldstats) - a figure that represents almost 60% of the population.
 Websites are subject to blocking.
 These have included YouTube, which was banned over videos deemed to be insulting to the founder of modern Turkey, Kemal Ataturk.
 However, circumvention techniques are widely used.
-Facebook attracts more than 22 million users.
+Facebook attracted more than 32 million users in 2014.

 The number of Twitter users rose to 11 million after the Gezi Park protests in June 2013.

 - Hurriyet - mass-circulation daily